EpicWink/python-swf-typed/CONTRIBUTING.md

 This installs the package as editable

 ## Testing
-Run the example from the README and make sure the output looks correct.
+Use the tools in [scripts/tools](./scripts/tools), verifying output is as expected.

 Also run test suite:
 ```shell